-The resources in this section provide graduation-related information for students and parents about attendance, dropout prevention, college readiness, the Wisconsin Covenant, Graduation Summit, Employability Skills Certificate, plus links to transition or alternative programs for at-risk students, students with disabilities, and other youth.
+The resources in this section provide graduation-related information for students and parents about attendance, dropout prevention, college readiness, Graduation Summit, Employability Skills Certificate, plus links to transition or alternative programs for at-risk students, students with disabilities, and other youth.

 Click on a main topic to jump to that section or scroll down: